randyr505/get_appraisals/README.md

 # To Do
 Need to add the land value and delta of owner's property

-Neet to add pool and other additions values
+Need to add pool and other additions values

+Need to consider Total Market Value (TMV) vs Appraised value (currently used)

 # Buy me a coffee
 https://paypal.me/randyr505